Have you ever just looked at your house and were just disappointed in how it looks?

 But, how do you even begin this journey?

-Well, finding a good reputed house painter or a contractor should be your very first concern!
+Well, finding a well-reputed house painter or a contractor should be your very first concern.

 Before we begin hiring your neighbor that says he can paint your house for cheap, we should talk about what a professional painting contractor is.

-With that said, if you are still tempted to hiring a cheap neighborhood painter (rather than a professional painting contractor), its good to think once again!
+That said, if you are still tempted to hire a cheap neighborhood painter (rather than a professional painting contractor), it’s good to think once again.